A proof of Shelah's eventual categoricity conjecture and an extension to accessible categories with directed colimits: Removing GCH

 \section{Removing GCH}

-So far we have proven our results assuming large cardinals and that $GCH$ holds, which in every case was needed to guarantee that every regular cardinal $\kappa$ satisfies $\kappa^{<\kappa}=\kappa$.
+So far we have proven our results assuming that $GCH$ holds, which in almost every case was needed to guarantee that every regular cardinal $\kappa$ satisfies $\kappa^{<\kappa}=\kappa$.
 Our method of proof is such that in several cases we can use forcing to make this cardinal equality true by collapsing $\kappa^{<\kappa}$ to $\kappa$ without affecting the main properties of the models of cardinality less than $\kappa$.
-As a result, in the results on AEC's $GCH$ can be removed, while for $\mu$-AEC's it can be downgraded to $SCH$.
+As a consequence, in many of the results on AEC's, $GCH$ can be removed, while for $\mu$-AEC's it can be downgraded to $SCH$.
 This general strategy is illustrated in the following:

 \begin{thm} In all the previous applications, Theorem \ref{lk} holds without any cardinal arithmetic assumptions. \end{thm}